Marin Youth Intern Projects 2024/2025

-The Find Your Way Youth Action team meets twice a month in person (Mondays at 5:30pm in Larkspur) to plan quarterly steering committee meetings, develop social media, plan youth gatherings, work on projects, develop/implement a scholarship program and more.
+The Find Your Way Youth Visioning team meets twice a month in person (Mondays at 5:30pm in Larkspur) to plan quarterly collaborative meetings, develop social media, plan youth gatherings, work on projects, develop/implement a scholarship program and more.
 Come join us!

 • Find Your Way Scholarship